SebasSBM/shogi_reader/README.md

 *3*- <b>The program doesn't handle potential exceptions that may occurr if the game notation was incorrect nor other stuff.</b>

   I haven't begun with exception handling routines yet, because my main priority until now was just to make this work with correct notations and to implement the basic features -captured pieces sprites, last move highlighting and the feature to reverse the board at any moment-.
-Now that this basic features are ready, my next task will probably be to start implementing basic exception handling.
+Now that these basic features are ready, my next task will probably be to start implementing basic exception handling.
 Some of the exceptions that should be created and/or handled are:

 - Making sure that the piece can perform the move without breaking any shogi rule- as explained at point 2.
 - Exceptions for when the regexp that splits the data of a line to be processed just doesn't match.